kelveden/milli/README.md

 Provides a convenience mechanism for sharing RESTful service URLs across tests.
 Simply tell milli about the API of the REST service that you will be stubbing out and then milli will expose the URLs for that API for specifying in calls to `milli.stub` and `milli.expect`.
 E.g.

 	milli.registerApi("myRestService", {
-		restResource1: "some/url/or/other",
+		restResource1: { url: "some/url/or/other", produces: "application/json" },
-		restResource2: "some/.+/pattern",
+		restResource2: { url: "some/.+/pattern", produces: "application/xml" },
-		restResource3: "some/url/with/parameters/:param1"
+		restResource3: { url: "some/url/with/parameters/:param1", produces: "text/plain" }
 	});

 	...